-CENMAC can carry out a private assessment which is a thorough assessment of the pupil’s needs leading to a written report and shopping list of suitable hardware and software tailored to that pupil’s needs.
+CENMAC can carry out a private assessment which is a thorough assessment of the child or young person’s needs leading to a written report and shopping list of suitable hardware and software tailored to that individual’s needs.
 We also offer a number of other packages which include loaning of equipment.
-Please enquire.

-Provided the home LA has approved the referral the pupil can receive support if they attend a school within the M25 area.
+Provided the home LA has approved the referral the child or young person can receive support if they attend a school within the M25 area.

-When should I refer a pupil to CENMAC?
+When should I refer a child or young person to CENMAC?

-As soon as possible as CENMAC supports early intervention as this can prevent any future difficulties with recording.
-We support pupils in the age range of 0 to 25 years.
-Some LAs only accept pupils who have a Statement of Special Education Needs.
+As soon as possible.
+CENMAC endorses early intervention and we support children and young people in the age range of 0 to 25 years.
+Please note that some LAs only accept children and young people who have an Education Health Care Plan (EHCP).

-However, CENMAC will assess any pupil who has a possible need for Assistive Technology.
+However, CENMAC will assess any child or young person who has a possible need for Assistive Technology.

 Does CENMAC provide communication devices?

-We are able to loan start out communication devices, usually in tandem with an access device such as a switch or touch device, to allow the pupil to demonstrate ‘communication intent’.
+We are able to loan start out communication devices, usually in tandem with an access device such as a switch or touch device, to allow the child or young person to demonstrate ‘communication intent’.
 This also allows them to use the device that is appropriate for them at this time.
 When appropriate we will support applying to one of the AAC hubs for ongoing dedicated communication devices.

 equipment home to use for their homework?

-In some circumstances equipment is allowed home for the pupil’s use however permission must be obtained from the school and a home indemnity form must be completed before the equipment is allowed off the school premises.
+In some circumstances equipment is allowed home for the child or young person’s use, however, permission must be obtained from the school, and a home indemnity form must be completed before the equipment is allowed off the school premises.
 The responsibility of this arrangement is made with the school.

 CENMAC will ask to see evidence that the equipment is being used at each review and shortly after any new equipment is delivered.
 If you are aware of any CENMAC equipment that is not being used regularly please call to let us know.
-Any unused equipment should be returned promptly so that it can be made ready for another pupil to use.
-We may need to look at the needs of the pupil again and see if there is another option available or suggest different strategies.
-We are happy to help in these
+Any unused equipment should be returned promptly so that it can be made ready for another child or young person to use.
+We may need to look at the needs of the child or young person again and see if there is another option available or suggest different strategies.
+We are happy to help in these.